WORKER CLASSIFICATION

 Do You Engage Independent Contractors in California?
 Be Afraid.
 Be Very Afraid.

 Do You Engage Independent Contractors in California?
 Be Afraid.
 Be Very Afraid.
-2560 1707 Alicia East
+2560 1707 PayReel

 It truly is a tightrope walk doing business in California, especially if you engage independent contractors.
 Still, you don’t panic.
 Let’s talk about what makes California high risk (hint: worker classification tops the list), what’s at stake, and how businesses can protect themselves.